discretize/discretize-guides/cm-guides/necromancer/reaper/shatteredobservatory.md

 8) If not dead spam <Skill name="Gravedigger"/> (GS 2)

 Annotation:
-1) If possible make sure you use <SpecialActionKey name="hypernovalaunch"/> to CC the adds
+1) If possible make sure you use <Effect name="hypernovalaunch"/> to CC the adds
     1) First add spawn AoE's that strips boons, make sure you avoid them